BU-IE-582/fall19-GnyEser/index.md

 from scipy.stats import norm
 ```

-When we try to plot distribituon, an awkward graph meets us.. :
+When we try to plot distribituon :

 ```python